Big Ones: History

 In January 1992, the band began recording at A&M Studios in Los Angeles, California.
 The recordings at A&M ended in February and in September the band began recording again at Little Mountain Sound Studios.
-The recordings at Little Mountain ended in November, and Aerosmith's next studio album, Get a Grip was released in April 1993 and went to #1 on the Billboard 200.
-The singles released from Get a Grip included "Amazing" (#3 Mainstream Rock, #9 Top 40 Mainstream, #24 Hot 100), "Cryin'" (#1 Mainstream Rock, #11 Top 40 Mainstream, #12 Hot 100), "Eat the Rich" (#5 Mainstream Rock), "Livin' on the Edge" (#1 Mainstream Rock, #18 Hot 100, #19 Top 40 Mainstream), and "Crazy" (#7 Mainstream Rock, #7 Top 40 Mainstream, #17 Hot 100).
+The recordings at Little Mountain ended in November, and Aerosmith's next studio album, Get a Grip was released in April 1993 and went to number one on the Billboard 200.
+The singles released from Get a Grip included "Amazing" (number 3 Mainstream Rock, number 9 Top 40 Mainstream, number 24 Hot 100), "Cryin'" (number 1 Mainstream Rock, number 11 Top 40 Mainstream, number 12 Hot 100), "Eat the Rich" (number 5 Mainstream Rock), "Livin' on the Edge" (number 1 Mainstream Rock, number 18 Hot 100, number 19 Top 40 Mainstream), and "Crazy" (number 7 Mainstream Rock, number 7 Top 40 Mainstream, number 17 Hot 100).

 In April 1994 the band went to The Power Station in New York City, New York and started recording the songs "Walk on Water" and "Blind Man".
 The group then completed the songs in June at Capri Digital Studios, Capri, Italy.
-"Blind Man" reached #3 on the Mainstream Rock Charts, #23 on the Top 40 Mainstream, and #48 on the Hot 100 in 1994.
-"Walk on Water" reached #16 on the Mainstream Rock Charts in 1995.
+"Blind Man" reached number 3 on the Mainstream Rock Charts, number 23 on the Top 40 Mainstream, and number 48 on the Hot 100 in 1994.
+"Walk on Water" reached number 16 on the Mainstream Rock Charts in 1995.

-There were no songs from Aerosmith's first Geffen release, Done With Mirrors (1985), despite the hit "Let the Music Do the Talking" which reached #18 on the Mainstream Rock Charts.
+No songs on Big Ones came from Aerosmith's first Geffen release, Done With Mirrors (1985), despite the hit "Let the Music Do the Talking" reaching number 18 on the Mainstream Rock Charts.

 Reception

-For his review of Big Ones for Allmusic, Stephen Thomas Erlewine gave the album a high rating because he felt that the album captured the "comeback" of Aerosmith.
+For his review of Big Ones for AllMusic, Stephen Thomas Erlewine gave the album a high rating because he felt that the album captured the "comeback" of Aerosmith.
 However, he felt that the songs did not match the "rawness" of the band's earlier material, and seemed a little too "mainstream", with rampant over-production and too many power ballads.
 Robert Christgau did not think the album included enough songs from the album Get a Grip, and did not like that it excluded "My Fist, Your Face."
 However, he did like the two new tracks, "Walk on Water" and "Blind Man."
 Tom Sinclair thought well of the album in his review for Entertainment Weekly because it showed that they could mix hard rock and funk-based blues, and that they were more than just the American version of The Rolling Stones.
 He'd have given the album a higher rating had it not included the song "Angel".